-- No. 1 A Diffie-Hellman key agreement is used in order to have no key distribution, therefore FCS_CKM.2 makes no sense in this case. - No. 2 When the Chip Authentication private key is generated, it is permanently stored within the TOE.
-There is no need for FCS_CKM.4. - No. 3 The SFR FCS_COP.1/AA uses the asymmetric Authentication Key permanently stored during the personalization process (cf. FMT_MTD.1/INI_ENA) by the Personalization Agent.
+No. 1 A Diffie-Hellman key agreement is used in order to have no key distribution, therefore FCS_CKM.2 makes no sense in this case.

+- No. 2 The SFRs FCS_COP.1/AA/RSA and FCS_COP.1/AA/ECDSA use the asymmetric Authentication Key permanently stored during the personalization process (cf. FMT_MTD.1/INI_ENA) by the Personalization Agent.
 Thus there is neither the necessity to generate or import a key during the addressed TOE life cycle by the means of FCS_CKM.1 or FDP_ITC.
-Since the key is permanently stored within the TOE there is no need for FCS_CKM.4, too. - No. 4 The access control TSF according to FDP_ACF.1/TRM uses security attributes which are defined during the personalization and are fixed over the whole life time of the TOE.
+Since the key is permanently stored within the TOE there is no need for FCS_CKM.4, too. - No. 3 The access control TSF according to FDP_ACF.1/TRM uses security attributes which are defined during the personalization and are fixed over the whole life time of the TOE.
 No management of these security attribute (i.e. SFR FMT_MSA.1 and FMT_MSA.3) is necessary here.